Activeren huidige locatie

 The historic vessels and landmarks of this museum bring to life the history of American naval power.
 The US Coast Guard Cutter Taney (surviving warship in Pearl Harbor), USS Torsk (fired last two torpedoes in World War II), the lightship Chesapeake (served as floating lighthouse for 40 years) and the Seven Foot Knoll Lighthouse (helped sailors navigate Chesapeake Bay for more than 100 years) all played a vital and heroic role in US military war and peacekeeping.
 Special student programs are also available at Historic Ships in Baltimore.

 Babe Ruth is so much a part of New York Yankees lore, people forget that he was born, raised and introduced to professional baseball in Baltimore.
 This museum celebrates the Babe's Baltimore roots, displaying his boyhood bat, the score card from his first professional game.
-Artifacts from his father's saloon, which stood where Oriole Park is today, are also on display.
+Artifacts from his father's saloon, Known as the Oriole Park in the present day, are on display too.
 The museum is also the official repository of Orioles team memorabilia.

 The restored President Street Station, built in 1849, was first a stop on the Underground Railroad.
 On April 19, 1861, it became the site of the first casualties of the Civil War.
 The 6th Massachusetts Regiment stopped in Baltimore to switch trains and clashed with Southern sympathizers.
 Firing ensued and four soldiers and 12 civilians were killed.
 Exhibits and walking tours chronicle the story of the 6th Regiment.